cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 {% endnote %}

-Cypress anticipates the many traps of modern web development and seeks to visualize all this chaos in a reasonable way.
+Cypress anticipates the chaos of modern web development and visualizes it in a reasonable way.
 Failures are important!
 Cypress makes them obvious and easy to understand.

-As such, it may help to relax your test-obsessed mind and take a leisurely drive through your application: visit some pages, click some links, type into some fields, and call it a day.
-You can rest assured that _so many things **must** be working_ in order for you to be able to navigate from Page A to Page Z without error.
-If anything is fishy, Cypress will tell you about it... with laser focus.
+As such, it may help to relax your test-obsessed mind and take a leisurely drive through your application: visit some pages, click some links, type into some fields, submit a form, and call it a day.
+You can rest assured that _so many things must be working_ in order for you to be able to navigate from Page A to Page Z without error.
+If anything is fishy, Cypress will tell you about it... with laser focus!

-## Writing an Assertion
+## Writing Assertions

 There are two ways to write assertions in Cypress.